 Mayramou Hamadou wears a smile on her face like a badge of honor.
-Though the mother of four doesn’t own land, she is part of a community effort that feeds the town of Mayo-Moskota, in Cameroon’s troubled Far North region.
+Though the mother of four doesn’t own land, she is part of a community effort that feeds the town of Mayo-Moskota, in Cameroon’s Far North Region.

-This year, the 47-member Klakil Farmers cooperative — of mostly women supported by the U.N.
-World Food Programme — has harvested over 220 pounds of peppers from its 17-acre plot.
-Its members include longtime Mayo-Moskota residents but also displaced people like Mayramou, who fled the Boko Haram insurgency that has gripped this region and parts of neighboring Nigeria too.
+Last year, the 47-member Klakil Farmers cooperative – comprised mostly of women and supported by the U.N.
+World Food Programme — harvested over 220 pounds of peppers from its 17-acre plot.
+Its members included longtime Mayo-Moskota residents but also internally displaced persons like Mayramou, who fled the Boko Haram insurgency that has gripped this region and parts of neighboring Nigeria too.

 “Our resilience is not just in the food we produce, but also in the fact we know we can count on each other,” said Mayramou.